-Because TXA has an excellent safety profile in trauma patients and prevents life threatening intracranial and extra-cranial bleeding, it is best considered a preventive intervention, more akin to vaccination, than as a treatment for bleeding.
-If early IM TXA treatment improves outcomes in high risk older adults and is shown to be safe, this would radically change how TXA is used in the NHS.
-While mild head injury remains an important public health problem, the SARS-CoV-2 pandemic currently presents a huge challenge to the NHS.
+Because TXA has an excellent safety profile in trauma patients and prevents life threatening intra-

+'vaccination' for than as a treatment for bleeding.
+If early IM TXA treatment improves outcomes in currently presents a huge challenge to the NHS.
 As well as having worse outcomes in mild head injury, older adults have an increased risk of death from COVID-19 infection and are being strongly advised to follow social distancing measures.
-A safe and effective treatment for mild head injury that can be easily administered at home would avoid the need for older adults to be admitted to hospital, reducing the strain on NHS resources and allowing older adults to return home as soon as possible to maintain social distancing and shielding thereby reducing their risk of contracting COVID-19.
+A safe and effective treatment for mild head injury that can be easily administered at home would avoid the need for older adults to be admitted to hospital, reducing the strain on NHS resources and allowing older adults to return home as soon as possible.